parsee-ai/parsee-core/readme.md

     job_template = create_template([invoice_total, invoice_issuer])

-Step 2: define a model
+### Step 2: define a model

 In the following we will use the Mixtral model from Replicate, requires an API key: https://replicate.com/

     replicate_api_key = os.getenv("REPLICATE_KEY")
     replicate_model = replicate_config(replicate_api_key, "mistralai/mixtral-8x7b-instruct-v0.1")

-Step 3: load a document
+### Step 3: load a document
+Parsee converts all data (strings, file contents etc.) to a standardized format, the class for this is called StandardDocumentFormat.

+#### a) Let's first create a StandardDocumentFormat object from a simple string

+    input_string = "The invoice total amounts to 12,5 Euros and is due on Feb 28th 2024.
+Invoice to: Some company LLC.
+Thanks for using the services of CloudCompany Inc." document = from_text(input_string)

+#### b) We can also simply load and convert files into the StandardDocumentFormat with the help of the converters that are included in Parsee, let's use an actual PDF invoice now

     file_path = "../tests/fixtures/Midjourney_Invoice-DBD682ED-0005.pdf"
     document = load_document(file_path)